OzanGenc/CocktailAnalysis/README.md

 This dataset contains 600+ cocktails with ingredients, recipes, location, name of bartenders, etc.

 2) [TheCocktailDB](https://www.thecocktaildb.com/)
 500+ cocktails with the ingredients and recipes were streamed using their API.
-Details of the streaming can be found on jupyter notebook CocktailDbStreaming.ipynb
+Details of the streaming can be found on jupyter notebook [CocktailDbStreaming](https://github.com/OzanGenc/CocktailAnalysis/blob/main/CocktailDbStreaming.ipynb)

 These two datasets were merged and we obtained a dataset with 1093 unique cocktails and their ingredients and recipes.

 ## Recommendation System
 The system makes recommendations based on similarities of the ingredients.
 All cocktails' ingrediendts are vectorized using Tf-idf technique.
 Cosine similarities of vectorized ingredients are calculated to find the similarities of the cocktails.
+The details of the recommendation system can be found on [python file](https://github.com/OzanGenc/CocktailAnalysis/blob/main/utils/utils.py)

 **If user gives name of a cocktail that is present in our database;**